 How do I pay?
 Does Perrotis College offer scholarships or financial aid?

 There are two payment methods.
 Either the bill can be sent directly to the student’s home institution or to the student.
 This depends on the collaboration between the home institution and Perrotis College.
 Please speak to your study abroad advisor or Perrotis study abroad staff to ensure correct method of payment.
 Any scholarships or financial aid must be provided by your home institution.
-There will be *new* scholarships offered for the academic year of 2019.
-Please contact us for more information.

 What classes can I take?